or4dx/Commands/README.md

-# PocketMusic
+# Commands
-Source Code Files for Pocket Music Mobile and Web App V1
+Source Code Files for the Mobile and Web App V1 for an open source project that is a repo for common command lines